Industry Growth Centres Initiative ProgrammeOverview

 Each growth centre will be required to develop a series of key activities that it will initially undertake during its first year of operation.
 These initial activities are required to align with the programme objectives.

-Please refer to the programme Guidelines for the complete information on eligible activities.
+Please refer to the Programme Guidelines for the complete list of eligible activities.

 The main assessment criteria include: